-One of the most common work injuries I see is low back injuries.
+One of the most common work injuries I see is lower back injuries.
 Unfortunately, many doctors that an injured worker sees first diagnose the back injury as a lumbar strain when, in fact, it may be a herniated disc that needs surgery.
 When injured workers tell me they have sciatica, I always have to tell them that this is a symptom not the cause of the problem.
 I do not believe that sciatic pain can come from a lumbar strain (which is just a fancy way of saying you pulled a muscle in your lower back).
 You see, sciatica is what doctors call the type of pain their patients are experiencing but something else is causing the sciatica.
-Read on to learn more (information taken from www.spine-health.com) and remember, this is strictly informational and NEVER to be taken as any type of medical advice.
+Read on to learn more and remember, this is strictly informational and NEVER to be taken as any type of medical advice.

 “The term sciatica describes the symptoms of leg pain and possibly tingling, numbness or weakness that originates in the lower back and travels through the buttock and down the large sciatic nerve in the back of the leg.”